St. Petersburg Area Accident Statistics

 Source: https://www.flhsmv.gov/Accident Injuries and Recovering Damages in St. Petersburg

-The compensation you could recover depends on several factors, including the severity of your injuries.
+The compensation you can recover from a vehicle accident in Florida depends on several factors, including the severity of your injuries.
 If doctors expect your injuries to heal within a few months or less, you will most likely get economic damages.
 However, if doctors believe your injuries will cause long-term or permanent disabilities, such as traumatic brain injuries or spinal cord injuries, you could recover economic damages and non-economic damages.
-Economic damages have a monetary value, including medical expenses, lost wages, loss of future earning capacity, and death-related expenses.
+Economic damages have a monetary value, including medical expenses, lost income, loss of future earning capacity, and death-related expenses.
 Non-economic damages do not have a monetary value.
-They include pain and suffering, loss of quality of life, consortium, and/or companionship, inconvenience, loss of use of a body part or bodily function, amputation, excessive scarring, and disfigurement.
+They include pain and suffering, loss of quality of life, consortium, loss of companionship, inconvenience, loss of use of a body part or bodily function, amputation, excessive scarring, and disfigurement.
 You could also recover punitive damages.
-However, the court must order punitive damages, and you must prove that the defendant's actions or inactions were grossly negligent or intentional to recover them.
+However, the court must order punitive damages, and you must prove that the defendant's actions were grossly negligent or intentional to recover them.
 It takes a bit longer to obtain punitive damages, as the court only considers this after the trial for compensatory damages concludes.
-However, it is sometimes worth it to go through with the extra time, especially if you lost a loved one or the defendant's actions were grossly negligent or intentional.Recovering Damages After Losing a Loved One
+Ask your attorney if punitive damages could be awarded in your case.
+Seeking damages to punish someone could be part of fair compensation, especially if you lost a loved one from an accident in Pinellas County.Recovering Damages After Losing a Family Member

-- Death-related expenses, such as funeral and burial expenses, cremation expenses, and certain probate court expenses.
+Accidents occur frequently in Florida.
+When you have lost a loved one in a St. Petersburg car accident, you could recover any medical expenses from the accident until death.
+St. Petersburg injury lawyers can also help you to recover:- Death-related expenses include funeral and burial expenses, cremation expenses, and certain probate court expenses.
 If you retain a probate attorney, you could also recover some probate attorney's fees.

-- Loss of future earning capacity for any wages your loved one might have earned from the time of the settlement or jury trial until the time they would have normally retired.
+- Loss of future earning capacity for any income your loved one might have earned until the time they would have normally retired.

-- Loss of income starting from the time of death.
+- Loss of income up until the time of death